BRonen/BRonen/src/content/article/thinking_about_database_anomalies.md

 >
 > However, if there is enough spare capacity, and if contention between transactions is not too high, optimistic concurrency control techniques tend to perform better than pessimistic ones. (...)

-But one consideration that we need to have is that if the application don't receive conflitant requests so often, then locking everything to always blocking another transactions to use the same data is quite a waste of performance just to handle some possible rare cases.
-In this situation there is a better option to handle these cases.
+But one consideration that we need to have is that if the application doesn't receive conflicting requests so often, then locking everything to always block another transaction to use the same data is quite a waste of performance just to handle some possible rare cases.
+In this situation, there is a better option to handle these cases.

 ## Check Constraint